rogual/frp.js/README.txt

                 When the new signal is created from a signal with value x, the new signal will have value x if fn(x) is truthy;
                 otherwise, it will be empty.

+            initial(signal, value)
+            signal.initial(value)

+                Returns a new signal whose value will be the given value when the given signal is empty, and the given signal's value otherwise.